kurogami207176/ipstat/README.md

 ```

 ## Technical Considerations
+1. This runs as an application runner due to time constraint (first thing came to mind).
+This is causing doubling up of data in the tests.
+Cleanup pre test run could be done but would risk interfering with the running process and could generate unpredictable results.
+This could potentially be a command line runner.
-1. SQL was used to generate stats since it's more extensible as opposed to manually coding them in java.
+2. SQL was used to generate stats since it's more extensible as opposed to manually coding them in java.
+3. Stats with top 3 attributes are sorted secondarily on alphabetical order due to lack of time.
+Ideally, we would want to sort this by recency.